Skin Care

 Age and the environment are two factors that contribute to this skin type.
 Over time, the sebaceous

-glands within the dermis layer slow their production of sebum, the body's natural moisturizer.
+glands within the dermis layer slow their sebum production, the body's natural moisturizer.
 The

 skin's ability to retain moisture also lessens as we grow older.
 This is caused by the breakdown of